How to Develop RDM Services - a guide for HEIs

 8 sessions with presentations, case studies and activity sheets.

+Introductory course for those people who (want to) support researchers in storing, managing, archiving and sharing their research data.
+Product of Research Data Netherlands.
 Online content used to run face-to-face courses with homework activities between sessions to reinforce learning.

 DIY Research Data Management Training Kit for Librarians